What to expect in digital media in 2020 – TechCrunch

 Expect VCs to bet big on the thesis that “games are the new social networks” in 2020.
 Large investment firms that a year ago wrote off the category of gaming as “content bets” not fit for VC are now actively hunting for deals.

 On this point, there are several startups (like Klang Games, Darewise Entertainment, Singularity 6 and Clockwork Labs) that raised millions in VC funding to create open world games that will launch (in beta at least) in 2020.
 These are virtual worlds where all players exist in the same instance of the world rather than being capped at 100 or so players per instance.
-Their visions center of digital realms where people will contribute to in-game economies, create friendships and ultimately earn income just like their “real-world” lives.
+Their vision of the future: digital realms where people will contribute to in-game economies, create friendships and ultimately earn income just like their “real-world” lives.
 Think next-gen Second Life.
 Expect them to take time to seed their worlds with early adopters in 2020 before any of them gain mainstream traction in 2021.

 Few are as excited about social interaction in games as Facebook, it seems.
 Eager to own critical turf in the next paradigm shift of social media, Facebook will accelerate its gaming push this year.
 In late 2019, it acquired Madrid-based PlayGiga — which was working on cloud gaming and 5G technology — and the studio behind the hit VR game Beat Saber.
 It also secured exclusive rights to the VR versions of popular games like Ubisoft’s “Assassin’s Creed” and “Splinter Cell” for Oculus.
 Horizon, its virtual world for social interaction within VR, is expected to launch this year as well.